namla-sa/namla.sa-v1/README.md

 # Namla.sa Website

-This is a simple, single-page website for Namla.sa, a technology-focused company based in Saudi Arabia.
+This is a simple, single-page website for namla.sa, our technology-focused company based in Saudi Arabia.

 ## Overview